 Anterior pelvic tilt origins

 Czech neurologist Vladimir Janda (1928-2002) is often given credit to popularize the concepts of pelvic tilts.
-Based on his research on motor control and his studies on previous research on pain and movement by earlier scientists, Janda described hyperactive and hypoactive muscles of the spine, shoulder girdle, and pelvis can cause “muscle imbalances.”
+Based on his research on motor control and his studies on previous research on pain and movement by earlier scientists, Janda described overactive and underactive muscles of the spine, shoulder girdle, and pelvis can cause “muscle imbalances.”
 This idea brought forth “Janda’s Postural Syndromes,” which include upper cross syndrome and lower cross syndrome.

 In a 1978 paper published in The Neurobiologic Mechanisms of Manipulative Therapy, Janda wrote that there are enough observations in research that muscles “respond to a given situation by tightness,” such as pain, while other muscles react by “inhibition, atrophy and weakness.”
 Some examples can be found in the hips, knees, hamstrings, and trunk erectors.
 These patterns can also be found in the upper body, such as tightness in the upper trapezius, levator scapulae, and pectoralis muscles with “weak” deep neck flexors and lower stabilizing muscles of the scapulae.